newtheatre/history-project/contributing_page.md

 Please email us at <{{site.email}}> if you have something to contribute.
 In particular we are looking for: listings of season shows, casts and crew lists, photographs, programmes, flyers, reviews and anything else which could provide an insight into the history of the theatre.

-Don't worry if you aren't quite ready to part with your cherished New Theatre relics just yet – the University Archives have offered to photograph and document any items sent to them, and then return them safely to you for safe keeping!
+Don't worry if you aren't quite ready to part with your cherished New Theatre relics just yet – Manuscripts and Special Collections have offered to photograph and document any items sent to them, and then return them safely to you for safe keeping!

 ## Report problems with individual pages <span class="headerlite">- best for small additions</span>